 Following CopyCon invited to speak on the panel for the Xero Budget Release and was honoured to be on stage with quality commentators and business heads.

 Presented a number of sold out workshops in Western Sydney with great feedback.
 Invited back to speak at every networking group I’ve presented to.
 Honestly this makes it all worthwhile.
 I love to help people!

 Nominated and Finalist for the Altitude Awards Strategic Connector of the Year (2nd year running).

-Hit bonus targets every quarter for WSBC, and achieved the accolade of most sales for the 60 presenter Small Business Skills Summit (PS if you bought tickets remember access closes soon).
+Hit bonus targets every quarter for WSBC, and achieved the accolade of most sales for the 60 presenter Small Business Skills Summit.

 What should have been a highlight but a lowlight

 Achieving International Best Selling Author status (on Amazon) sounds great right … wrong!
 Firstly, oh so fake how it gets achieved, but more importantly this was one of a number of lessons about working with the wrong person.
 The editor of this compilation turned about to be a manipulative person preying on innocent and vulnerable victims – of course the type of people she was meant to be helping.

 However, the upside has been virtually meeting some of the other authors who are amazing and deserve every success.
 Let’s hope we can make 2019 achieve something great.
 Like all ‘mistakes’ though I’ve learned a lot, also was proud of sticking to my values despite this woman bullying me to shut me up, when all I wanted was to see her deliver some of what she promised.